 Is waitlist deposit refundable/transferable?

-If you no longer want to be on the waiting list or if you don't find a kittens that meets your needs within that litter, the wait list deposit is transferable to another Queen.
-You may also pass on a litter and then it stays (you move up accordingly) and applies to the next litter if you choose to remain on that Queens list or don’t contact us back.
+If you no longer want to be on the waiting list or if you don't find a kitten that meets your needs within that litter, the wait list deposit can be "passed" to another/next pregnant Queen.
+You may also pass on a litter and then you move up accordingly and applies to the next litter or don’t contact us back.
+The waitlist $100 is not refundable but us applicable towards kitten deposit.

 Thanks so much for wanting to add a wonderful, healthy, loving Adora baby to your family!
 Don’t hesitate it email, text, or call me for questions. - Leta with Adora Sphynx

-* If you don’t pick a kitten and remain on our list for one Queen, or transfer to another Queen, after 3 total waitlist cycles your waitlist position and deposit are forfeited.
+* If you don’t pick a kitten and remain on our list for one Queen, or roll/ transfer to the next pregnant Queen, after 4 total waitlist cycles your waitlist position and deposit are forfeited.
 This assures fairness to others and that you cannot forever hold a #1 position in the line if you don't choose or if you don't ever return contact to us.